buzz39/Text-Decorator/README.md

-# YayText - Unicode Text Styling System
+# Text Decorator - Unicode Text Styling System

-YayText transforms ordinary text into stylized Unicode text with various fonts and decorative marks.
+Text Decorator transforms ordinary text into stylized Unicode text with various fonts and decorative marks.
 This project provides both a Flask API and a Django web application to access Unicode text transformation functionality.

 ## 🌟 Features